wompking/carminiteblocks/README.md

 In the case that multiple Controllers are attached, the blocks will only become solid when both controllers are turned off.

+If a block is pushed into an intangible Reappearing Block, it breaks.

 ## Carminite Builder

 The **Carminite Builder** [*(figure 15)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-15) is a block that when powered, builds temporary blocks in different directions.
 When turned on, it will select the nearest player and start building a line of blocks in the direction the selected player is looking. [*(figure 16)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-16)